jad-png/Caliente-API/README.md

  ## CI

  A GitHub Actions workflow is located at `.github/workflows/maven.yml` and runs `mvn -B clean verify` on pull requests and pushes to `main`/`master`.

- ## Swagger / API Docs

- SpringDoc is included and exposes the Swagger UI at `/swagger-ui.html`.
-Controllers will be auto-documented; adding `@Operation` and `@Tag` annotations improves readability.

- ## Notes & Next Steps

- - Add migrations with Flyway or Liquibase for production schema management.
- - Add health/readiness endpoints and container probes.
- - Add example API requests in the README (I can add Postman collection or curl examples if you want).

- ## Contact

- If you want, I can:
- - Add example requests and responses to this README.
- - Add Flyway and sample migration scripts.
- - Annotate controllers with OpenAPI descriptions for nicer docs.